History of Manchester

-Etymology
+Toponymy

 The name Manchester originates from the Latin name Mamucium or its variant Mancunio.
 These names are generally thought to represent a Latinisation of an original Brittonic name.
 The generally accepted etymology of this name is that it comes from Brittonic *mamm- ("breast", in reference to a "breast-like hill").
 However, more recent work suggests that it could come from *mamma ("mother", in reference to a local river goddess).
 Both usages are preserved in Insular Celtic languages, such as mam meaning "breast" in Irish and "mother" in Welsh.
 The suffix -chester is from Old English ceaster ("Roman fortification", itself a loanword from Latin castra, "fort; fortified town").

 The Latin name for Manchester is often given as Mancuniun.
 This is most likely a neologism coined in Victorian times, similar to the widespread Latin name Cantabrigia for Cambridge (whose actual name in Roman times was Duroliponte).

 Prehistory

 Prehistoric evidence of human activity in the area of Manchester is limited, although scattered stone tools have been found.

 There is evidence of Bronze Age activity around Manchester in the form of burial sites.
 Although some prehistoric artefacts have been discovered in the city centre, these have come from redeposited layers, meaning they do not necessarily originate from where they were found; wider evidence has been found for activity in other parts of the borough.
 Before the Roman invasion of Britain, the location lay within the territory dominated by the Brigantes and prior to the Roman conquest of the area in the 70s AD, it was part of the territory of the Brigantes, a Celtic tribe, although it may have been under the control of the Setantii, a sub-tribe of the Brigantes.

 For the important prehistoric farm site at Oversley Farm, see Oversleyford.